 My Network Services Default Password

-Your Student ID number is available on your student paperwork (acceptance letter, student bill, printed class schedule, etc).
+Your student ID number is available on your student paperwork (acceptance letter, student bill, printed class schedule, etc).
 You may also visit any Student Services location.
-A valid state issued picture ID is required for release of your Student ID number.
-If you are an employee, your Employee ID number is available through the Human Resources Office.
+A valid state issued picture ID is required for release of your student ID number.
+If you are an employee, your employee ID number is available from the Human Resources Office.

 Yes, you should change your default password.
-When you change your password you must use a complex password.
-Please visit the password requirements section for more information on complex passwords.
+When you change your password, you must use a complex password.

-To manage your JC network services password, sign up for our self service reset password management (SSRPM) service.
+To manage your Jackson College network services password, sign up for our self-service reset password management (SSRPM) service.
 For more information and to register, visit: https://pwreset.jccmi.edu.

-If you encounter any problems, please call the JC Solution Center at 796-8639.
-Requests for a password change requires a state issued picture ID.
-ID number requests must be obtained through Student Services (students) or Human Resources (employees) and will require a state issued picture ID.
+If you encounter any problems, please call the Jackson College Solution Center at 517.796.8639.
+Requests for a password change requires a state-issued picture ID.
+ID number requests must be obtained through Student Services (students) or Human Resources (employees) and will require a state-issued picture ID.

-As a JC Student and/or JC Employee you have access to many resources on the JC network.
+As a Jackson College student and/or employee you have access to many resources on the college network.
 In order to gain access to these resources you must prove your identity to get into the system.
 Part of that identity is providing a password along with your username.
 If your password was accessed by another person (intruder) that intruder would not only be able to represent themselves as you, they would also be able to access and/or destroy all of your electronic files.
-Once access has been gained into your account the entire JC network is then at risk.
+Once access has been gained into your account the entire Jackson Collegenetwork is then at risk.
 If the intruder had enough knowledge and experience they could then access other computers and systems on the network which in turn could cause a major security breach.